diegobajetti/seg3125_p2_s5/README.md

 ### `README.md` file as website

 On the first deployment of the app, the package builds the site based on the default GitHub Pages configuration.
 GitHub Pages displays the site by parsing the target branch (`master` by default) and identifying a source file (e.g., `index.html`, `index.md`, or `README.md`<sup>&#91;[1][github-pages-doc]&#93;</sup>).
 Upon creating a React app with the `npx create-react-app` command, a `README.md` file is generated and, consequently, regarded as the source file for the site.
 The `gh-pages` branch is available _after_ the application is built for the first time, and only then the GitHub Pages configuration can be changed in order to display the correct site.
-After completing step [five](#5-configure-github-pages) above, deploy the application against the `gh-pages` branch.
+After completing step [five](#5-configure-github-pages) above, deploy the application against the [`gh-pages`][gh-pages-branch] branch.

 ### Broken Media Display